bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 \lambda=C_{rev}
 \]

-as an experimental control parameter.
+as the experimental control variable.

-The purpose is to isolate the effect of constitutional correction.
+Conditions:

 ---